Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Tool Calling.} Once tools are selected, the next challenge is how to call them effectively.
-Existing methods include constructing tool usage instruction datasets to fine-tune LLMs for standardized tool calling \cite{yang2023gpt4tools}, introducing special tokens to separate the generation of tool invocation parameters from reasoning \cite{NEURIPS2023_8fd1a81c}, and employing reinforcement learning to improve parameter accuracy \cite{li2024toolaugmented}.
-These strategies significantly enhance the ability of LLMs to interact with external tools correctly.
+Once appropriate tools are identified, the next challenge is effective tool calling.
+Existing approaches include constructing instruction datasets to fine-tune LLMs for standardized tool usage \cite{yang2023gpt4tools}, introducing special tokens to disentangle parameter generation from reasoning \cite{NEURIPS2023_8fd1a81c}, and applying RFT to improve parameter accuracy \cite{li2024toolaugmented}.
+Beyond enhancing autonomous invocation, some works propose standardized protocols to enable seamless interaction with tools featuring heterogeneous interfaces \cite{openai2023functioncalling, langchain2022framework, liu2022llamaindex, anthropic2024mcpintro}.